The Ethereum Merge (ETH 2.0) explained

 This is because the rewards for Ethereum mining come in the form of transaction fees, so when there is more traffic, miners will select blocks that pay higher returns for the same amount of work.
 In especially high-traffic situations, users looking to pay lower gas fees may be stuck waiting for their transactions to be validated.

-When will the Ethereum update take place?
+When did the Ethereum update take place?

 What are the next steps for Ethereum?